spicysoft/jp-www-gitlab-com/source/direction/fulfillment/self-service-purchase/index.html.md

 1. **Severity of problem / size of opportunity** - How often is the persona encountering their problem?
 Are there any workarounds today?
 Does a vendor solve that problem?
 Does a vendor provide new opportunities we don't have today?
 3. **Time to market** - When might we be able to unlock business requirements; both paths (vendor, no vendor) are similar in time to execute, save more in outyears vs initial build out.
-5. **Scope/opportunity cost** - Engineering capacity can be reapplied to other critical initiatives; offload compliance and operational support to a vendor; How much does it cost to maintain x,y,z.
+5. **Scope / opportunity cost** - Engineering capacity can be reapplied to other critical initiatives; offload compliance and operational support to a vendor; How much does it cost to maintain x,y,z?
 What is the boring solution?
+Will a vendor scale with us in the future?
 6. **Costs** - Additional hires to deliver necessary e-commerce functionality, while maintaining momentum on other initiatives.
 7. **Risk** - Is either pathway (vendor v. no vendor) more or less risky?